Swiftaff/rust_timesnapper_checker/README.md

 # Rust Timesnapper checker

-Timesnapper is great, but sometimes it will save a whole day of blank screengrabs without you realising!
+Timesnapper (https://www.timesnapper.com) is great, but sometimes it will save a whole day of blank screengrabs without you realising!

 Timesnapper checker is designed to run in your Windows System Tray.
-It's basically an excuse to play with this fantastic library: https://github.com/gabdube/native-windows-gui
+This app is basically an excuse to play with this fantastic library: https://github.com/gabdube/native-windows-gui

 This app will automatically popup a notification every hour (from initial launch, not on the hour) with a helpful reminder of: